rikenbit/OnlinePCA.jl/README.md

     --numepoch 10 --rowmeanlist Feature_LogMeans.csv
 ```

-## Distributed Computing with Multi-Start Initialization
+## Distributed Computing with Multiple Stepsize Setting
 The online PCA algorithms are performed until the reconstruction error is converged.
-In the default stopping criteria, the calculation is stopped when the relative change is bellow 1E-3 (the value can be set as different value with -stop option).
+In the default stopping criteria, the calculation is stopped when the relative change is bellow 1E-3 or above 0.03.
+These values can be changed by *lower* and *upper* options, respectively.

 The convergence is depend on the step size parameter and default value is set as 1000.
 This value is tuned for single-cell RNA-Seq dataset, but the appropriate level may change according to the size and dynamic range of data matrix.